 The capital of the Netherlands

-Amsterdam or also Amsterodam has been the capital of the Netherlands since 1808.
+Amsterdam has been the capital of the Netherlands since 1808.
 Parliament or royal family do not reside in capital city.
 They are based in The Hague.
 It is currently a financial and cultural center and the largest city in the Netherlands.
 Attractions and monuments that are a UNESCO World Heritage Site include the Amsterdam Canals, and the other attraction here is the historic center of Amsterdam.

 Amsterdam is often referred to as the “Venice of the North”.
 Although this comparison is quite lagging behind, because here the whole city is built where the water used to be.

 - Rijksmuseum - is one of the largest temples in Europe